 You may have heard of the age-old idiom of having ‘two ears and one mouth’ for a reason (if you were actually listening that is).

-Growing up with a moderate hearing loss taught me many lessons, not least how to make best use of the sounds I could make out but also how to listen – really listen – and understand.
+Growing up with a moderate hearing loss taught me many lessons, not least how to make the best use of the sounds I could make out but also how to listen – really listen – and understand.

 One of the facets of today’s world is not only noise but also the background of annoying, almost high pitched distractions.
-How can we filter out the fake news, opinions and celeb gossip?
+How can we filter out fake news, opinions and celeb gossip?
 And did Kanye really compare his mother in law to Kim-jong un?!
 (Yes he certainly did but that’s a story for another blog).

 Like any skill, listening takes practice, patience and a willingness to fail.
 We all get carried away with our own stories and funny quips, whether it’s parties, team Zoom calls or first dates.
 How do you find the balance between listening vs talking time?
 Is there a golden ratio, the perfect equation or an implicit, unspoken agreement?
 The beauty lies in being an adaptable listener, which can be an art form in itself.